Benign Prostatic Hyperplasia: How to Assess the Safety of Vegetables and Fruits

 Causes of BPH: Neglecting Proper Nutrition

-An excess of nitrates entering the body through food acts like a poison.
-The effect of any poison is systemic, but one of its main consequences is oxygen deficiency and, consequently, swelling of the affected tissues.
-These conditions are highly favorable for the development of BPH.
+Excess nitrates entering the body through food act as a toxin and represent an important dietary risk factor for BPH.
+The effect of any poison is systemic, but one of its main side effects is oxygen deprivation in tissues and, consequently, swelling in the affected areas.
+These conditions are highly favorable for the development of benign prostatic hyperplasia and the progression of prostate enlargement.

-I tested this on myself at a time when I already knew about the dangers of this type of carcinogen, even though I had no painful symptoms in the prostate and its size was normal.
-The experiment was simple: once a day, every morning, I added a large plate of salad made from greenhouse cucumbers, cabbage, and green onions to my breakfast.
+I tested this on myself at a time when I already knew about the danger of this type of carcinogen and nitrates in food, even though I had no painful symptoms in my prostate and its size was normal.
+The experiment was simple: once a day, every morning, I added a large plate of salad made from greenhouse cucumbers, cabbage, and green onions to my breakfast—vegetables grown using intensive agricultural methods.

-By the way, when I bought that white cabbage at the market, I noticed that its color wasn’t just light green—it had an almost toxic-looking hue.
-In general, eating becomes an unpleasant experience when you are aware that there is something harmful in your food.
+By the way, when I bought that white cabbage at the market, I noticed, almost involuntarily, that its color was not just light green—it had a distinctly toxic shade.
+In general, food becomes an unpleasant experience when you know it contains harmful substances and excessive nitrates.

-After the third day of the experiment, I woke up in the morning and clearly noticed that my bladder was much fuller than usual (in fact, compressed by the surrounding muscles), and urination was rather sluggish.
-I didn’t attempt to determine which ingredient in the salad was the most harmful.
-The remaining cucumbers, onions, and cabbage went straight from the fridge into the trash, and I immediately began restorative therapeutic exercises.
-My trained body needed about four days to recover.
+After the third day of the experiment, I woke up in the morning and clearly noticed that my bladder was noticeably fuller than usual (in fact, compressed by the surrounding muscles), and urination was rather sluggish, a typical symptom associated with prostate problems.
+I did not attempt to determine which component of the salad was the most harmful for prostate health.
+The remaining cucumbers, onions, and cabbage went straight from the refrigerator into the trash, and I immediately began restorative therapeutic exercises for BPH.
+My body, which I emphasize was trained, needed approximately four days to recover.

-Now let me answer the question directly.
-Some patients, after noticing the first signs of BPH, try to monitor nitrate levels in vegetables and fruits using a special device called a nitrate tester.
-It can be useful only if the amount of harmful substances in a product significantly exceeds safe limits.
-But there is a major drawback.
+Now, to answer the question directly: some patients, upon noticing the first signs of BPH, try to monitor nitrate content in vegetables and fruits using a special device called a nitrate meter.
+It can be useful only if harmful substances in food products significantly exceed safe limits and pose a direct threat to prostate health.
+However, this method has a serious limitation.

 For example, you test a tomato.
-The device shows a safe level, and it seems fine.
-But people are cautious and curious, so they test again on the same tomato—just one centimeter away and at the same depth.
-This time, the device shows excessive nitrates.
-The conclusion is clear: nitrates are unevenly distributed, and the device’s readings are unreliable.
-What then—should we take 20 or 30 samples from the same vegetable to find the average nitrate level?
-That’s absurd.
+The device shows a safe level, and it seems that the vegetable is acceptable for consumption.
+But careful people often perform a second measurement on the same tomato, just one centimeter away and at the same depth.
+This time, the nitrate meter signals an excess.
+The conclusion is obvious: nitrates are distributed unevenly, and the device cannot provide an objective assessment.
+Does this mean that, to determine the average nitrate content, one must take 20–30 measurements on the same vegetable?
+Absurd.

 Gennadiy Plotyan — author of the website devoted to the symptoms, diagnosis, and treatment of BPH.